Enteee/duckpond.ch/_drafts/tofu-for-containers.md

 silently gets up from his desk and punches you in the face.
 Because you deserve it.
 **NEVER EVER DO THIS!**

-On the other hand, doing the right thing, forwarding and installing the certificate inside the container can be tricky.
-Because in order to achieve this, there are steps needed by the image maintainer as well as the poor soul running the container.
-Wouldn't it be nice if you don't need to worry about certificates when deploying a container?
+On the other hand, doing the right thing means forwarding and installing the certificate inside the container.
+In order to achieve this, there are steps needed by the image maintainer as well as the poor soul running the container.
+Wouldn't it be nice if you didn't need to worry about certificates when deploying a container?

 TOFU can be a good trade-off between security and usability.
-The idea is simple: Early on, we try to reach out to the internet and simply trust every certificate that we get in response.
+The idea is simple: Early on we try to reach out to the internet and simply trust every certificate that we get in response.
 TOFU then caches those certificate and ensures that subsequent connections are secure.

 Well, yes, this is not perfectly secure as well.
 An attacker could make you trust a certificate if they are able to intercept the very first connection attempt made by TOFU.
-But in practice this deemed to be quite difficult, especially for long running containers.
+But in practice this deemed to be quite difficult.
+Especially for long running containers.
 Also, there are other protocols which implement TOFU successful.

 ```sh